chen-bowen/Hybrid-E-commerce-Search/README.md

 }
 ```

+- `stats.purchase_history_used`: Echo of the purchase-history / context string Stage 1 used for retrieval (from Stage 1’s response when available, otherwise falls back to the request’s `user_context`).
+The web UI shows this in the **Purchase history** panel.
 - `retrieval_rank`: 1-based rank in Stage 1 (Instacart) order; used by the UI for rank movement.
 - `rec_score`: Retrieval similarity from Instacart.
 - `rerank_score`: Relevance score from ESCI.